hn374/Developer-Notes/CSS/CSS.md

 Composing independent blocks in different ways reduces the amount of CSS code that you will have to maintain.

 BEM methodology gives your CSS code a solid structure that remains simple and easy to understand.

+***

+## Floats

+Floats allow you to put block-level elements side-by-side instead of on top of each other.
+Float-based layouts have mostly been replaced with Flexbox in modern websites.

+If we float an element to the left, we're telling the browser to align it to the left side of the page.
+It also tells surrounding elements that they can flow around the floated element instead of beginning underneath it.

+Floats do not count as part of the flow of the page.
+The height of our floated elements don't contribute to the vertical position.

+Clearing a float is when we tell a block to ignore any floats that appear before it.
+Instead of flowing around the floated box, a cleared elemnt always appears after any floats.